- The most basic principle of JIT is to directly align inventory and production with demand

 For many businesses, that better way does exist and it’s called just-in-time inventory management, or JIT.
 It’s a radical departure from the traditional philosophies of inventory management, but it’s actually used by many of today’s biggest names in retail and industry.
 However, the philosophy can be challenging to implement and isn’t right for every business.
-Could it work for yours?
-We’ve lined up some of the major pros and cons of JIT inventory systems for you to consider.
-First, though, let’s establish our terms: What, exactly, is JIT?
+Could it work for you?
+We’ve lined up some of the major pros and cons of just-in-time inventory systems for you to consider.
+First, though, let’s establish our terms: What, exactly, is just in time inventory?

 JIT is attractive to many businesses for its ability to pare down a manufacturing or fulfillment process to its core elements.
 This approach produced such great results for several large firms that it became foundational to the strategy that we now know as lean manufacturing.
 In our list of pros, we’ll look at why it can be so successful.
 In our list of cons, we’ll talk about some common difficulties to watch out for.

 Pro: JIT is a great way to right-size your capacity and reduce waste.

 Implementing JIT practices can be great for efficiency and productivity.
 The entire strategy revolves around using only the tools and materials necessary for the task at hand.
 By using JIT to map their manufacturing or warehouse operations to demand levels, many companies have achieved great results in minimizing costs of storage and fulfillment such as:

 JIT offers great potential for creating a lean supply chain, especially when it’s deployed along with other waste-reducing practices such as using reusable and high-efficiency packaging products and custom designing your packaging to eliminate inefficiency.

 Pro: Both large and small businesses can benefit from JIT.